Clinical Trials – Equilibrium Massage Pad

 As a measure of relaxation, the horses also had their heart rates monitored.

-The trial showed that the stride length of the Treated horses increased over the period of the test by 12cms whereas the Control group showed little improvement.
+The trial showed that the stride length of the horses who wore the Massage Pad which was turned on increased over the test period by 12cms, whereas the control group showed little improvement.
 Horse owners know that a small change in stride length can make a major difference to the way of going in the horse.

-Using a heart rate monitor, horses treated with the EQUILIBRIUM Therapy Massage Pad had a consistently lower heart rate than those in the control group during the treatment.
+Using a heart rate monitor, horses wearing the EQUILIBRIUM Massage Pad had a consistently lower heart rate than those in the control group.

-The results after 6 weeks of testing indicate that 1) the horses’ welfare may improve because the horse is more relaxed and 2) the performance of the horse would be expected to improve because the horses’ back muscles are showing greater flexibility.
+The results after 6 weeks of testing indicate that 1) the horses appeared more relaxed and 2) the performance of the horse would be expected to improve due to the increased flexibility of the horses’ back muscles.
 Relaxed muscles will assist with flexibility and movement in particular for competition horses performing dressage movements and jumping technical fences.